-- To train high-quality engineers with a wide range of competencies: The competencies (knowledge, skills and attitude) ensure that the students understand and apply current knowledge, that they are able to use state-of-the-art methods, techniques and tools, and that they show a professional attitude that will allow them to perform at high levels; - 2) To educate students as critical professionals who are able to serve as and collaborate with professionals in various national and international settings; - 3) To provide a stimulating and supportive environment in which students can learn the competencies that will be expected of the Civil Engineers of tomorrow; - 4) To realise regular involvement with the national and international civil engineering field at all levels.
+- To train high-quality engineers with a wide range of competencies: The competencies (knowledge, skills and attitude) ensure that the students understand and apply current knowledge, that they are able to use state-of-the-art methods, techniques and tools, and that they show a professional attitude that will allow them to perform at high levels; - 2) To educate students as critical professionals who are able to serve as and collaborate with professionals in various national and international settings; - 3) To provide a stimulating and supportive environment in which students can learn the competencies that will be expected of the civil engineers of tomorrow; - 4) To realise regular involvement with the national and international civil engineering field at all levels.

-Regarding academic competencies the graduate has the following intended learning outcomes (4TU Academic criteria (Meijers' Criteria)):
+Regarding academic competencies the graduates have the following intended learning outcomes (4TU Academic criteria (Meijers' Criteria)):

-A Bachelor of Science graduate of the CE degree programme is / has
+Bachelor of Science graduates of the CE programme are/have

 - 1) Competent in one or more scientific disciplines - a.
-The graduate understands the knowledge base of Civil Engineering\) and of Technical Process Management in the field of Civil Engineering (i.e. the part of Business Administration and Public Administration relevant for Civil Engineering), is able to apply this knowledge, and is able to maintain and expand his or her knowledge in the field of Civil Engineering and Management - \) particularly in the following subfields: - i.
+Graduates understand the knowledge base of Civil Engineering^{}) and of Technical Process Management in the field of Civil Engineering (i.e. the part of Business Administration and Public Administration relevant for Civil Engineering), are able to apply this knowledge, and are able to maintain and expand their knowledge in the field of Civil Engineering and Management

+^{)} particularly in the following subfields:

+- i.
 Building and Infrastructure; - ii.
 Traffic and Transport systems; - iii.
-Hydraulics of natural water systems.This includes the required knowledge of related fields, such as Mathematics and Physics. - b.
-The graduate is able to combine knowledge from Business and/or Public Administration with technical knowledge and apply this in an integral way within civil engineering systems, projects or processes of limited complexity. - 2) Competent in doing research - a.
-The graduate is able to identify knowledge gaps within a subfield of Civil Engineering and Management. - b.
-The graduate is able to formulate research problems and is able to produce and carry out a research plan (under supervision), by applying an appropriate methodology, analysing and discussing the results and drawing conclusions from the results. - c.
-The graduate understands the potential benefits of research. - d.
-The graduate is able to assess research within a subfield of Civil Engineering and Management on its usefulness. - 3) Competent in designing - a.
-The graduate is able to: - i.
+Hydraulics of natural water systems. - This includes the required knowledge of related fields, such as Mathematics and Physics. - b.
+Graduates are able to combine knowledge from Business and/or Public Administration with technical knowledge and apply this in an integral way within civil engineering systems, projects or processes of limited complexity. - 2) Competent in doing research - a.
+Graduates are able to identify knowledge gaps within a subfield of Civil Engineering and Management. - b.
+Graduates are able to formulate research problems and are able to produce and carry out a research plan (under supervision), by applying an appropriate methodology, analysing and discussing the results and drawing conclusions from the results. - c.
+Graduates understand the potential benefits of research. - d.
+Graduates are able to assess research within a subfield of Civil Engineering and Management on its usefulness. - 3) Competent in designing - a.
+Graduates are able to: - i.
 Create a functional design of civil engineering constructions of limited complexity; - ii.
-Design management processes with limited complexity in the field of Civil Engineering. - b.
-This means that: - i.
-The graduate has synthetic skills with respect to design projects; - ii.
-The graduate is application-oriented towards the Civil Engineering field when designing;
+Design management processes with limited complexity in the field of civil engineering.